thegooddocsproject/templates/code-of-conduct/template-code-of-conduct.md

 In some cases, community moderators may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

-If you feel you have been unfairly accused of violating these guidelines, please follow the same reporting process to request an appeal.
+If you feel you have been unfairly accused of violating these guidelines, please follow the [same process for reporting a Code of Conduct incident](#reporting-an-incident).

 ## Where this Code of Conduct applies